-The price of gold decreased by approximately 7% over the most recently completed fiscal year, from \$1,943.20/oz on January 4, 2021 to \$1,805.85/oz on December 30, 2021.1 Future price declines could cause commercial production or the development of new mines to be impracticable or unpredictable.
+Although the price of gold remained relatively consistent over the most recently completed fiscal year, from \$1,809.05

+/oz on January 4, 2022 to \$1,812.35/oz on December 30, 20221, future price declines could cause commercial production or the development of new mines to be impracticable or unpredictable.
 If gold prices decline significantly, or decline for an extended period of time, we may be unable to continue our operations, develop our properties, fulfill our obligations under our permits and licences or under our agreements with our partners, or continue to pay dividends at the current rate or at all.
 As a result, we could be forced to discontinue our operations or development activities, or to abandon or sell our interest in some or all of our properties, which could have a negative effect on our profitability and cash flow.